Back to Blog

 "problemMatcher": "$msCompile"

 The $msCompile matcher understands .NET compiler output, so build errors become clickable links to the source.
+Pair this with GenerateFullPaths=true on your build task for the best results.

 For tasks that don't produce parseable errors (like npm scripts), use an empty array: